 Working with an expert witness is a nuanced process.
 From search and retention to consultation and trial, there is no one way to ensure a smooth collaboration and successful outcome.
 However, some attorneys have really honed and refined this process.
 Recently, we spoke with Brian Weinthal, who is one of the world’s leading experts on…

 Pro bono work is more important than ever before, and Round Table Group has had the honor of working with so many attorneys dedicated to representing their pro bono clients.
-On our podcast, Engaging Experts, we recently sat down with Greg McConnell, the Senior Pro Bono Counsel at Winston & Strawn.
-Greg has been a…
+On our podcast, Discussions at the Round Table, we recently sat down with Greg McConnell, the Senior Pro Bono Counsel at Winston & Strawn.
+Greg…

 On occasion, we as business owners see advertisements from competitors that seem false.
 Remember back in the 1980’s when now famous commercials came across your TV for garbage bags that would leak, batteries that would die early, or someone would claim to have the lowest prices in the universe?
 False advertising has been an issue since…